strangerstudios/mailpoet-paid-memberships-pro-add-on/readme.txt

 4. When Sending a Newsletter in MailPoet, Choose Your Member-Specific Lists for Paid Newsletter Functionality Like Substack.

 == Changelog ==
+= 3.1 - 2022-09-06 =
+* ENHANCEMENT: Fixed wording at checkout for opt-in lists.
+* ENHANCEMENT: Removed trashed lists from the settings page.
+Only show published lists.
+* ENHANCEMENT: Improved localization and support translatability.

 = 3.0 - 2022-09-05 =
 * FEATURE: Complete overhaul to support MailPoet v3+